kekekeks/NObservable/README.md

-# IL-instrumentation-based obvervables for C#
+# IL-instrumentation-based observables for C#

 The idea is to implement something like MobX for .NET and to mirror its API when it's possible and makes sense.
+Library is originally intended to be used with Blazor, but isn't limited to that, so Blazor-specific bits live in a separate package.

 For now library supports: